What to do

 Feeling sick and tested positive

-If you have symptoms and tested positive for COVID-19, stay home and away from others for 5 days, starting from when you first felt symptoms.
+If you have symptoms and tested positive for COVID-19, stay home and away from others for at least 5 days.
+Day 0 is when your symptoms started.

-After 5 days, you can leave home only if:
+After 5 days (on day 6 or later), you can leave home when:

 - Your symptoms are getting better

-You should wear a well-fitting mask any time you have to be around others for 10 days, starting from when you first felt symptoms.
+You should wear a well-fitting mask any time you have to be around others until day 11.

 Sometimes your symptoms can get worse after they have improved.
-If this happens, you should stay away from others for another 5 days.
+If this happens, you should take another antigen test.
+If it is positive you should stay away from others for another 5 days.

-Taking COVID-19 medicine does not change the time you should stay home and away from others.
+Taking a COVID-19 medicine does not change the time you should stay home and away from others.

 Feeling sick but haven’t tested yet

-If you have symptoms but haven’t yet tested for COVID-19, you should stay home and away from others until you get tested.
+If you have symptoms but haven’t yet tested for COVID-19, it is recommended to stay home and away from others until you get tested.
 Test as soon as possible.

 You should wear a well-fitting mask any time you are around others.